microsoft/MixedRealityToolkit-Unity/Documentation/Input/Pointers.md

 ![Pointer Options Profile Example](../Images/Input/Pointers/PointerOptionsProfile.PNG)

-Each pointer entry pointer is defined by the following set of data:
+Each Pointer entry is defined by the following set of data:

 - *Controller Type* - The set of controllers that a pointer is valid for.
     * For example, the *PokePointer* is responsible for "poking" objects with a finger, and is, by default marked as only supporting the articulated hand controller type.
 Pointers are only instantiated when a controller becomes available and in particular the *Controller Type* defines what controllers this pointer prefab can be created with.